Students with disability

 Funding for students with disability

-Students with disability in Independent schools are eligible for funding from the Australian Government and state and territory governments, although students with disability in Independent schools do not received the same level of additional funding from governments as their counterparts in government schools.
+Students with disability in Independent schools are eligible for funding from the Australian Government and state and territory governments, although students with disability in Independent schools do not receive the same level of additional funding from governments as their counterparts in government schools.

 The Schooling Resource Standard (SRS) funding model, introduced in 2014, included six loadings to address specific areas of educational disadvantage, including disability.
 These loadings were to be fully publicly funded and provide the same amount for students with disability whether they attended government or non-government schools once all schools had transitioned on to the new model.

-From 2018 the students with disability loading will be based on the Nationally Consistent Collection of Data on School Students with Disability (NCCD) data collection which identifies students receiving an adjustment for disability.
+From 2018 the students with disability loading is based on the Nationally Consistent Collection of Data on School Students with Disability (NCCD) data collection which identifies students receiving an adjustment for disability.
 There are four levels of adjustment; Support provided within a Quality Differentiated Teaching Practice, Supplementary, Substantive and Extensive.
 The levels of adjustment are based on teacher judgement but also require the collection of evidence to support the placement of students in a particular level of adjustment.
 Only the latter three adjustments are funded under the disability loading.